Evolutionary-Intelligence/EC-A-Modern-Perspective/Introduction-to-Evolutionary-Computation-(EC).md

 * [2020] Evolutionary Computation - A Unified Approach [GECCO+DeJong]
 * [2006] Evolutionary Computation - Toward a New Philosophy of Machine Intelligence [ThirdEdition+Fogel]
 * [2015] The Five Tribes of Machine Learning [Domingos]
+* [2015] The Master Algorithm - How the Quest for the Ultimate Learning Machine Will Remake Our World [Domingos]